Divailo/FYP_tfl/README.md

 - Handle no such file I guess

-- := used when using variables??
-Would not support shit like that
+- := used when declaring VAP variables -> not supported

-- Everything will crash if the signal controller is not VAP
+- Non-VAP SCs not supported

 - If original VAP file has no PLAN[x,y] = [];, then it won't work